chris-krenz/ec523-lip-reading-project/README.md

 - Run pip install -r req.txt to download the required packages
 - Run LRW_CNN.ipynb or LRW_transformer.ipynb

-# Grid Instructions
+# Grid Instructions (notebooks most likely to work with Google Colab)

-- Download the s1 dataset from https://zenodo.org/records/3625687
+- Download the s1.zip and alignments.zip datasets from https://zenodo.org/records/3625687
-- In the first cell of the Grid (or LipNet) notebooks, point the reference to your download location
+- Extract the 'alignments' and 's1' folders to a zip called 'data.zip' and save it to the root of your Google Drive
 - Run the notebook
+- (Alternatively, download locally, create the data.zip, open notebook in preferred environment, update the reference in the 2nd cell to read in the data, run the notebook)